-We have a long-standing history of being the first academic anesthesia department in the country under the leadership of Ralph M. Waters and these values hold true today.
-We are constantly improving our didactic sessions to promote a mix of self-directed learning and more structured curriculum presented by our faculty experts.
-Many of our faculty are oral board examiners and help prepare us for major exams.
-We have a state of the art simulation center that is open to our residents 24 hours a day.
-We participate in group OSCE-like scenarios as well as self-directed and guided instruction on our TEE simulator.
-Additionally, we have a number of physician researchers with successful NIH funding in projects ranging from basic science to multi-center clinical trials.
+We are proud of being the first academic department of anesthesiology in the country under the leadership of Ralph M. Waters, and these values carry through to today.
+We have improved our didactic sessions and have a more structured curriculum presented by our faculty experts, in addition to “keyword lectures” and journal clubs led by our residents.
+Many of our faculty are oral board examiners and help us prepare for our exams.
+There is a state-of-the-art simulation center open to our residents 24 hours per day where we do group OSCE scenarios, as well as POCUS and TEE simulations.
+Additionally, we have several physician researchers with successful NIH funding in projects ranging from basic science to multi-center clinical trials.
 Our research elective time allows residents to explore their own research interests under the mentorship of renowned physician scientists.
 The addition of Dr. William Hartman to our faculty in 2019 has propelled the University of Wisconsin to the forefront of COVID-19 research amidst the current pandemic.
-We were one of the initial sites for a nationwide convalescent plasma study and are currently participating in a phase 3 clinical trial for a COVID-19 vaccine developed by AstraZeneca.
 The Department of Anesthesiology at the University of Wisconsin has been driving cutting edge research to improve patient care during these unprecedented times.